An artistic representation of an eye with biometric data overlays, illustrating how retinal scanning works.

 What is retina?

-The retina is a thin tissue composed of neural cells and thin blood vessels that is located in the posterior portion of the eye.
+The retina is a thin tissue composed of neural cells and thin blood vessels that located in the posterior portion of the eye.
 The purpose of the retina is to receive light that the lens has focused, convert the light into neural signals, and send these signals on to the brain for visual recognition.

 Because of the complex structure of the capillaries that supply the retina with blood, each person’s retina is unique.
 The network of blood vessels in the retina is not entirely genetically dictated.
 Even identical twins do not share a similar retinal pattern.
 Retinal biometric exploits this uniqueness.